ldrotos1/ffx-fire-certs/README.md

 # ffx-fire-certs
-Contains scripts for creating certificates to be used for mutual TLS during local development
+Contains scripts for creating certificates to be used for mutual TLS during local development on the Fairfax Country Fire and Rescue Operations Dashboard

 ## Requirments
 Windows OS<br/>
 OpenSSL<br/>
 Java 17<br/>
 Java Keytool command on path<br/>

+## Scripts

+###  create_certs.sh
+This script will create self signed certificates that can be used to support mutual TLS when doing local development on the Fairfax Country Fire and Rescue Operations Dashboard application.

 ## Key Generated Artifacts